-- The Remuneration and Nomination Committee identifies the required skills, experience, and other qualities required of new directors; - Assess to ensure there is no conflict and the director meetings the requirements of fit and proper pursuant to AFSL and ACL obligations; - Potential candidates are then interviewed by members of the Remuneration and Nomination Committee and a short list prepared; - The Board meets to consider the potential candidates, which is followed by Board members having the opportunity to interview any prospective candidate; and - An appointment is then made by the Board. - Shareholders are then responsible for the appointment of directors at the next subsequent Annual General Meeting.
+- The Remuneration and Nomination Committee identifies the required skills, experience, and other qualities required of new directors; - Potential candidates are then interviewed by members of the Remuneration and Nomination Committee and a short list prepared; - The Board meets to consider the potential candidates, which is followed by Board members having the opportunity to interview any prospective candidate; and - An appointment is then made by the Board. - Shareholders are then responsible for the appointment of directors at the next subsequent Annual General Meeting.